 Doing so will enable people who search for your product to find you.
 You can also optimize for secondary keywords by placing them throughout the description.

-Outside of keywords, be sure that your descriptions are detailed, your images are high quality, and your copy is engaging.
+In addition to keywords, be sure that your descriptions are also detailed, your images are high-quality, and your copy is engaging.
 Nobody wants to buy a product that looks like it comes from someone unprofessional.

 4. Promote Your Products

 This situation is especially true if you have a young marketplace listing.
-Almost all online marketplace won't give you a top-ranking position in your first month unless the competition is low.
-In that case, you probably won't make enough sales anyway.
+Almost all online marketplaces won't give you a top-ranking position in your first month unless the competition is low.
+In that case, you probably won't generate enough sales anyway.

 Always be sure to come in with a competitive budget.
 Advertising is a necessary part of your product costs.

-The battle of old-school brands versus private label brands is apparent.
+The battle between old-school brands versus private label brands is apparent.
 Huge companies are being dethroned left and right on online marketplaces because being small and quick has meaning.

 Specializing in an area makes you more efficient.
 Not every company is going to be the best at everything.
-Trying to be the best at everything is insanity.
+Trying to be the best at everything is not realistic or attainable.

-Instead, small companies are best at getting good at small things.
+Instead, small companies are best at getting small things.
 Private label selling involves people who specialize in marketing, sales, or meeting customer needs.